eyadkobatte/personal-blog/content/blog/making-sense-of-destructured-imports-for-testing-and-stubs/index.md

 });
 ```

-This fixed the problem for a while till we had a lot of proxyquires that were not actually needed.
-This was not the best way to go about it as we are now mocking our dependencies instead of fixing a problem
+This fixed the problem for a while till we ended up using `PROXYQUIRE` everywhere, even when it is not actually needed.
+This is not the best way to go about it as we are now mocking our dependencies instead of fixing a problem

 This was like fixing a leak in a pipe by applying duct tape till there were leaks everywhere and we were left with more of duct tape than pipe.

-In the end, we steered clear of proxyquire and stopped destructuring imports for the `got` package
+In the end, we steered clear of proxyquire and stopped destructuring imports for the `GOT` package